-Diana Guillén Navarro was born in Lviv, Ukraine.
-She studied classical guitar at the Lviv National Music Academy and has since performed in Austria, Italy, Spain, Portugal, and Ukraine, gaining recognition for her expressive style and technical precision.
+Diana Guillén Navarro was born in Lviv, Ukraine, and studied classical guitar at the Lviv National Music Academy.
+She has performed extensively in Austria, Italy, Spain, Portugal, and Ukraine, earning recognition for her expressive musicianship, refined artistry, and technical excellence.

-She has given important performances in Portugal, including televised appearances for Portuguese television in Madeira, further enhancing her international profile.
+Among her international engagements are important concert performances in Portugal, including televised appearances on Portuguese television in Madeira, which further enhanced her international reputation.

-In addition to her teaching and performance career, Diana has served as a jury member at several prestigious guitar competitions across Europe, contributing her expertise to the development of young talent.
+In addition to her concert and teaching activities, she is regularly invited to serve as a jury member at international guitar competitions throughout Europe, where she contributes her expertise to the evaluation and promotion of emerging young artists.

-As a composer, Diana is a registered member of AKM and Austro Mechana in Austria.
-Several of her original compositions have been published and are noted for their lyrical melodies and unique fusion of Eastern European and Western classical influences.
+As a composer, Diana Guillén Navarro is a registered member of AKM and Austro Mechana.
+Her original works have been published and are distinguished by lyrical expressiveness, refined craftsmanship, and a unique synthesis of Eastern European musical traditions with the Western classical guitar repertoire.

 Seehof Rust